 Sadly, the crazy traffic meant this happened:

-(I made the thumbnail small, incase feet grosses you out..but these marks are from a car tire.
-The car saw me crossing but just didn’t stop until the very last minute, bashing my hip slightly and catching my foot with the tire.
-Thankfully my foot was not ran over completely, and only the top soft tissue bruised.
+These are tyre marks on my foot.
+The car saw me crossing the road but did not stop until the very last minute, bashing my hip slightly and catching my foot with the tyre.
+Thankfully my foot was not run over completely, and only the top soft tissue was bruised.
 Was a very scary moment though!

 I arrived early at the consulate and so had a quick coffee at Highland Coffee.
-I liked the name (given my Scottish background), but the coffee wasn’t good (I am such a coffee snob..sorry).
-It was very noisy inside also (maybe I am really a terrible snob? :O – actually, it’s more that I am just very introverted.)
+I liked the name (given my Scottish background), but the coffee wasn’t good (I am such a coffee snob).
+It was also very noisy inside, but I guess that is just city life.

 I enjoyed the temple, although not in the same goose-bumpy way that Cambodian history gives me.
 It was a little busy despite being an off-peak time.
 Worth the visit though.